-You can make stock or broth from virtually any kind of bone.
-Chicken, beef, pork, lamb, ….
-The list goes on.
+You can make stock or broth from virtually any kind of bone; chicken, beef, pork, lamb or anything else.
 If you’re lucky enough to have access to game meat, you can also make delicious stocks with those.

 I usually judge the quality of a good stock by how gelatinous it is after it has been cooled.
 A good, concentrated, stock where a great part of the gelatin has been extracted from the bones will be really gelatinous when cold.